zig-gamedev/zig-gamedev/README.md

 Please note that Zig is still in development.
 Our [main](https://github.com/michal-z/zig-gamedev/tree/main) branch tracks a periodically nominated version of the Zig compiler, this is **0.12.0-dev.1871+e426ae43a** currently, which can be downloaded using the links below.

-If you are using the nightly build of Zig, you may want to use our [unstable](https://github.com/michal-z/zig-gamedev/tree/unstable) branch instead.

 | OS/Arch         | Download link               |
 | --------------- | --------------------------- |
 | Windows x86_64  | [zig-windows-x86_64-0.12.0-dev.1871+e426ae43a.zip](https://ziglang.org/builds/zig-windows-x86_64-0.12.0-dev.1871+e426ae43a.zip) |
 | Linux x86_64    | [zig-linux-x86_64-0.12.0-dev.1871+e426ae43a.tar.xz](https://ziglang.org/builds/zig-linux-x86_64-0.12.0-dev.1871+e426ae43a.tar.xz) |
 | macOS x86_64    | [zig-macos-x86_64-0.12.0-dev.1871+e426ae43a.tar.xz](https://ziglang.org/builds/zig-macos-x86_64-0.12.0-dev.1871+e426ae43a.tar.xz) |
 | macOS aarch64   | [zig-macos-aarch64-0.12.0-dev.1871+e426ae43a.tar.xz](https://ziglang.org/builds/zig-macos-aarch64-0.12.0-dev.1871+e426ae43a.tar.xz) |

+If you need to use a more recent version of Zig, you may want to use our [unstable](https://github.com/michal-z/zig-gamedev/tree/unstable) branch.
+But this is not generally recommended.

 To get started on Windows/Linux/macOS try out [physically based rendering (wgpu)](https://github.com/michal-z/zig-gamedev/tree/main/samples/physically_based_rendering_wgpu) sample:
 ```sh